Neoware-Technology-Solutions/insurasiist_databricks_demo/README.md

 ## Features
 - **Customer Query Handling**: Agents can ask questions about customer insurance policies, and the assistant will provide answers based on the provided context.
+-**Multimodal Capabilities**:
-- **Image Analysis**: Users can upload images of accident-damaged vehicles along with descriptions.
+Image Analysis:  Users can upload images of accident-damaged vehicles along with descriptions.
 The assistant will analyze the claims against the images to verify their accuracy.If matching gives a link to file the claim and once the form filled a confirmation mail will be send to user's mail id.
 - **Structured and Unstructured Data Utilization**: The assistant can effectively use structured data from customer databases and unstructured data from policy documents.
 - **KYC Submission**: Customers can complete their KYC (Know Your Customer) requirements through the assistant.
 The assistant collects and verifies the necessary documents, streamlining the KYC process for quick policy activation.